Repoformer: Selective Retrieval for Repository-Level Code Completion: Experimental Setup

 \subsection{\textsc{Repoformer} Implementation Details}

-\paragraph{Training Data} We sample 18k Python repositories from the Stack\footnote{We have also trained a version of \textsc{Repoformer} on a multilingual dataset.
-The results are reported in \cref{appendix-multilingual-results}.} \citep{kocetkov2022stack} that have (1) at least three imports per file, (2) at least two local imports per file, and (3) at least five Python files.
-These criteria ensure the existence of local dependencies where RAG could be meaningful.
+\paragraph{Training Data} We sample Python repositories from the Stack \citep{kocetkov2022stack}.
+Basic filtering are applied to retain 18k repositories that have (1) at least five Python files, (2) at least three imports per file, and (3) at least two local imports per file.
+These criteria ensure the existence of local dependencies where RAG could be helpful.
 We use $\mathcal{M}$ = StarCoderBase-1B and $T$ = $0$ to label 240k chunk and 120k function completion instances.
 We reserve 500 repositories for validation and use the rest for training.

-\paragraph{Training} We fine-tune the 1B and 3B variants of StarCoderBase with $\lambda=1.0$, maximum sequence length 2048, learning rate 2e-5, batch size 512, 50 warmup steps, and a linear learning rate decay.
-The models are trained for 2 epochs, which takes 8 hours for the 1B model and 12 hours for the 3B model with 8 Nvidia A100 GPUs (40G memory).
-We will call our models \textsc{Repoformer-1B/3B}.
+\paragraph{Training} We fine-tune the 1B, 3B, 7B, and 16B variants of StarCoderBase with $\lambda=1.0$, maximum sequence length 2048, learning rate 2e-5, batch size 512, 50 warmup steps, and a linear learning rate decay.
+The models are trained for 2 epochs, which approximately takes 8, 12, 20, and 50 hours for the 1B/3B/7B/16B models respectively with 8 Nvidia A100 GPUs (40G memory).
+Our implementation is based on \citet{jain-etal-2023-contraclm}\footnote{ \url{https://github.com/amazon-science/ContraCLM}}.
+We will call our models \textsc{Repoformer-1B/3B/7B/16B}.
+We have also applied the same method to train a multilingual version of \textsc{Repoformer} on a mixture of Python, Java, C\#, and Typescript repositories.
+As we focus on the methodological discussion in the main text, we refer interested readers to \cref{appendix-multilingual-results} for the detailed experiment setup and results.

 \paragraph{Hyperparameter optimization} We conduct a grid search with StarCoderBase-1B on the following search space: learning rate \{1e-5, 2e-5, 5e-5\}, $\lambda$ \{0.2, 1.0, 2.0, 5.0\}, training epochs \{1, 2, 5\}, and warmup steps \{50, 100\}.
 The best hyperparameters are selected based on the code completion performance on the validation dataset.